Bookworm-project/NgramScript/README.md

 # NgramScript

-Created by JB Michel for the Harvard Cultural Observatory

-Oct 19 2012 www.culturomics.org, @culturomics, @jb_michel

-Modified by M Shamim for the Rice Cultural Observatory

-May 27, 2015 www.culturomics.org, @theaidenlab

-This is a basic python code to retrieve data behind trajectories plotted on the Google Books Ngram Viewer: books.google.com/ngrams.
+Basic python code to retrieve data behind trajectories plotted on the Google Books Ngram Viewer: books.google.com/ngrams.
 Just type exactly the same string you would have type on books.google.com/ngrams, and retrieve the data in tsv format.
 By default, data is printed on screen and saved to file in the current directory.

 Note to savvy users: